 The latest version of this document can be found at www.broad.ology.org.uk/amiga/sketchblock/index.html

-It's now more than two years since I started coding SketchBlock.
-The first release being on the 30th January 2012, coding starting in the atumn of 2011.
+It's now more than seven years since I started coding SketchBlock.
+The first release being on the 30th January 2012, coding starting in the autumn of 2011, and I am now proud to announce the first release of SketchBlock Professional Edition.

 See the Changelog for a complete list of changes and read on for an overview.